5 Ways to Attract Cardinals to a Bird Feeder

 Related: Read My Ultimate Bird Seed and Bird Food Guide

 Cardinals also enjoy safflower seed, a great alternative if you’re having issues with squirrels.
 Safflower has a bitter taste and squirrels tend to leave it alone.
 It also has a thick shell, making it hard for annoying birds like House Sparrows, Starlings and Grackles to get into.
-It’s a little pricey, but I’ve seen Cardinals go especially bananas for golden safflower seed, which has slightly higher oil, fat, and protein content compared to white-shelled safflower.
+It’s a little pricey, but I’ve seen Cardinals go bananas for golden safflower seed, which has higher oil, fat, and protein content compared to white-shelled safflower.

 Cole’s Safflower Seed